Tips for Picky Eaters and Introducing New Foods

 This makes it important for parents to be proactive in discovering the source of their child’s discomfort.
 A pediatric gastroenterologist can help rule out medical issues.

 Your child most likely has a select few favorite foods.
-When introducing new foods, or previously rejected foods, you can create a positive association by introducing minuscule amounts of these foods alongside their pre-established favorites.
+When you’re figuring out how to try new foods in your child’s diet or previously rejected foods, you can create a positive association by introducing minuscule amounts of these foods alongside their pre-established favorites.
 The first time, they may not necessarily eat the food, but they can still get used to its presence and appearance.
 Even if they don’t want to try it, you can encourage them to touch, smell, and explore the food.
 The next time, you might ask them to try a single bite and praise them for being willing to try.

 Hypersensitivity to textures is a common occurrence in people on the spectrum and can show up during mealtimes.
 Often, it’s the way a food feels in the mouth, not its flavor, that produces a strong aversion to certain foods.
 The crunchy texture of an apple or the squishy texture of a freshly sliced tomato is a classic example.
 Luckily, there are a multitude of ways to prepare foods and also a variety of healthy substitutes.
 Pears, for example, are much softer than apples, and apples could also be served stewed.
 Tomatoes can be blended or chopped finely into salsa or cooked into a sauce and served over pasta or as a dip for potato wedges.